 Young Harris College’s Police Department recently partnered with the Hiawassee Police Department to sign a memorandum of understanding.
 This written agreement between the two agencies allows them to provide law enforcement support to one another when needed.

 The O. Wayne Rollins Planetarium at Young Harris College will host “Explore” on the following Friday nights: Jan.
 24, Jan.
 31, Feb.
 21 and Feb.
 28.

-Young Harris College invites the community to attend several fine arts events this month.
-All events will take place on the YHC campus, which is located at 1 College Street, Young Harris, Ga.
-30582.
-Enjoy a variety of musical performances, plays and an art exhibition.
+Young Harris College invites the community to attend fine arts events in January.
+All events will take place on the YHC campus, which is located at 1 College St., Young Harris, Georgia.

 News & MediaN